GoogleCloudPlatform/ramble/lib/ramble/docs/dev_guides/modifier_dev_guide.rst

 Modifier Definition Developers Guide
 ====================================

-Modifier definitions files represent standardized objects which can be composed with applications and experiments to modify their behavior.
+Modifier definition files represent standardized objects which can be composed with applications and experiments to modify their behavior.
 These can encapsulate many types of changes, including collecting additional system information (such as the output of ``lscpu``) or injecting a performance